ipld/specs/schema-layer/data-structures/generics.md

 Composite definitions describe how to find an implementation of the data structure.
 When encoded into the data these also serve as a the self-description mechanism.

+A Composite Definition may be applied in a number of ways, either "out-of-band" by applications or "in-band" using something like the the "Fat Pointers" discussed briefly below.

 ***Open Issue: Fat Pointers***

 Early experiments simply reserved the `_type` property for composites to describe themselves.
 Reserving this property by default across any data in any block is highly problematic and makes it impossible to express certain data in IPLD.